gamesbook/pyprototypr/docs/terminology.rst

 Colors can also be chosen from a pre-defined list of names - for example ``#A0522D`` is pre-defined as the color *sienna*.
 A PDF file is supplied at `colorset.pdf <../examples/colorset.pdf>`_ - that shows all the names and colors that are available.
+This is an alternate version of the list that can be found at https://en.wikipedia.org/wiki/X11_color_names

 In general, color can be set for the lines (**stroke**) and areas (**fill**) that are being drawn on a page.